eduardavalerio/Bioinformatics-OBITools/ngsfilter files/readme.md

 In each Library (island) there were six sites (1-6), as shown in "pt(1-6)".

-The s/w represents the season in which the samples were collected, summer and winter.
+The s/w represents the season in which samples were collected, summer and winter.

+The s/d represents the bathymetry in which sample was collected, surface or 10 meters depth.

 The OBITools pipeline accept the ngsfilte on a txt or tsv file.